 Take a Class (Summer College Enrichment) - You can take this a step further by enrolling in a longer-term enrichment program at a variety of colleges.
 These types of programs allow a deeper dive into an area of interest and let you experience more of the "college lifestyle" by living in the dorms and working with current professors.
 Some reputable ones include Brown Pre-College, UCLA Summer Sessions, and Georgetown Hoya Summer to name a few.

 Start working on your applications (Seniors) – Take a look at the essays your colleges will be asking you to write and begin to brainstorm what you will write about.
 Watch some great videos on how to write a unique and impactful essay (there are tons on youtube - we love anything by The Colege Essay Guy!)

 When all is said and done, I highly recommend keeping a journal throughout your summer.
-Make notes about surprising experiences, interactions with people, things that surprised you or what you learned.
+Make notes about surprising experiences, interactions with people, things that surprised you, or what you learned.
 These summer experiences are chock full of ideas for college essays.
-Keeping a journal is a great way to pro-actively help you prepare for your future essays.
+Keeping a journal is a great way to help you proactively prepare for your future essays.

 Did you know summer is a great time to begin test prep?
 Contact our preferred provider, Arbor Bridge – email Erica@ArborBridge.com to get set up with a free consultation and diagnostic test today!